 Setting up a program which involves less breeding, and more pro-adoption advocacy would be a whole new paradigm about the treatment of animals, and greyhounds in particular.
 The racing industry could really set a trend with taking a pro-greyhound stance – and get a lot of very positive media coverage for those efforts.

-Until the majority of the people who breed greyhounds stop viewing them as disposable, and take a pro-greyhound stance and take responsibility for the lives they breed, we have a long way to go to be a gentler, kinder people.
+Until the majority of the people who breed greyhounds stop viewing them as a business where the bottom line is money made, and which includes exporting them to Mexico or China or Vietnam to race, and then to end up meat on someone’s table and take a pro-greyhound stance and take responsibility for the lives they breed, we have a long way to go to be a gentler, kinder people.

 But Where Will I Get a Greyhound if Tracks Close?